 The Department of Chemistry houses superior facilities and gives undergraduates unusual access to cutting-edge scientific technology, including an Agilent 500 MHz nuclear magnetic resonance spectrometer.
 Other advanced technologies in our laboratories include a Thermo Scientific LC/MS system, an Agilent GC/MS instrument, a Rigaku X-ray diffractometer and Biotage Isolera automated chromatography systems.

 The department offers three majors:

 - An interdisciplinary concentration in biochemistry, cellular and molecular biology.

-- chemistry or biochemistry with professional certification from the American Chemical Society in either one
+Majors in chemistry and biochemistry earn professional certification from the American Chemical Society.

 About 20 percent of our chemistry majors go on to medical school.
-More than 50 percent go on to graduate work at top universities including Yale University, the University of Pennsylvania and Duke University.
-Graduates work in a wide range of settings including Pfizer, Bristol-Myers Squibb, GlaxoSmithKline and the National Institutes of Health.
+More than 50 percent go on to graduate work at top universities, including Yale University, the University of Pennsylvania and Duke University.
+Graduates work in a wide range of settings including the pharmaceutical companies Pfizer, Bristol-Myers Squibb, GlaxoSmithKline and the National Institutes of Health.